DataKitchen/ngx-toolkit/projects/core/README.md

   heroEmail: string = 'b@tman';
 }
 ```
-When the component runs its `ngOnInit` lifecycle it checks for all properties decorated with `@PersistOnLocalStorage` if an not nullish entry for the given variable exists on `localStorage` exists then that value is used instead.
+When the component runs its `ngOnInit` lifecycle, it checks for all properties decorated with `@PersistOnLocalStorage`.
+If a non-nullish entry for the given variable exists on `localStorage`, then that value is used instead.

-The following interface reppresents the options that can be passed to the decorator
+The following interface represents the options that can be passed to the decorator
 ```typescript
 export interface PersistOnLocalStorageOptions {
   /**